david-cattermole/mayaMatchMoveSolver/BUILD.md

 This solver is not as sophisticated as Ceres and may be deprecated in a future release (in favor of [Ceres Solver](http://ceres-solver.org/))

-## Ceres
+## Ceres Solver

-[Ceres Solver](http://ceres-solver.org/) is a state-of-the-art non-linear least-squares minimization library required for OpenMVG.
+[Ceres Solver](http://ceres-solver.org/) is a state-of-the-art non-linear least-squares minimization library.

 Ceres Solver allows solving large minimization problems efficiently using sparse matrices.
 Ceres Solver itself has many dependencies, and